49 Different Types of Snakes in Florida

 Despite not being poisonous, Mississippi green water snakes are sometimes mistaken for the deadly cottonmouth.

-They are almost totally black, have dark stripes that fade with age, and are frequently seen in or around bodies of water.
+They are almost black, have dark stripes that fade with age, and are frequently seen in or around bodies of water.

 These types of snakes in Florida appear similar to that of cottonmouths.